RazzJsy/RSA-Demo/README.md

 ## Installation

-Once you have cloned the repository, navigated to the root project directory (`/rsa-demo`) and run the following commands:
+Once you have cloned the repository, navigate to the root project directory (`/rsa-demo`) and run the following commands:

 #### `npm install`
 #### `npm start`

-##### `If running on a Linux or MacOs machine please edit the package.json file in the root director file with the following:`
+##### `If running on a Linux or MacOs machine please edit the package.json file in the root directory file with the following:`

 ```haskell
 replace: "set PORT=3001"